MolSSI-Education/python-package-best-practices/setup.md

 {: .bash}

 Next, you will need to set the name of the default branch git uses.
-We will discuss in more detail during the bootcamp.
 The following command will set your default branch name to be "main"

 ~~~